adambard/learnxinyminutes-docs/go.html.markdown

 // Go is fully garbage collected.
 It has pointers but no pointer arithmetic.
 // You can make a mistake with a nil pointer, but not by incrementing a pointer.
-// Unlike in C/Cpp taking and returning an address of a local varible is also safe. func learnMemory() (p, q *int) {
+// Unlike in C/Cpp taking and returning an address of a local variable is also safe. func learnMemory() (p, q *int) {
 	// Named return values p and q have type pointer to int. p = new(int) // Built-in function new allocates memory.